-Work with the negative.
 Negative space is often an afterthought when I’m working on a piece, and I am still trying to remember the importance of giving the area around an object attention and visual weight.
-I want to come up with strategies to work better in this space, creating atmosphere and using texture and movement to communicate my ideas.
+I want to come up with strategies to work better in this space, creating atmosphere and using texture and movement (and stillness) to communicate my ideas.

 When painting, the best results often come about when you aren’t chasing perfection.
 I want to create work that is thoughtful and well-executed, but I also want to spend more time in the moment, responding immediately to what I see and assessing a painting as it progresses.

 What are some of your art resolutions for this year?
-I’d love to hear them, along with any advice on how I can reach my own.
+I’d love to hear them, along with any advice on how you think I can reach my own.